 This document is based on the Oracle Installation Guide provided by Oracle.
 It leaves out all the things that unnecessary because it is the default in SuSE Linux Enterprise Server anyway.
-An example is the creation of an Oracle user and groups, or the umask setting for this user, which are already provided by SuSE Linux Enterprise Server 7 in exactly the way Oracle recommends it.
+An example is the creation of an Oracle user and groups, or the umask setting for this user, these tasks are done automatically by an add-on package SuSE provides.